Dojde/Hellmark.github.io/education.md

 <span style="font-size: 16px; line-height: normal;">

 <h2>Master's Thesis</h2>
 My master's thesis is performed at [Iternio](https://iternio.com/) and investigates the vehicle routing problem, which is a generalization of the traveling salesman problem.
-The vehicle routing problem is an combinatorial optimization and integer programming problem.
-In my work I have developed a framework which allows one to easily change algroithms and analyze, compare and disply obtained solutions.
+The vehicle routing problem is a combinatorial optimization and integer programming problem.
+In my work I have developed a framework that allows one to easily change algorithms and analyze, compare and display obtained solutions.
+It covers topics such as dynamic and robust optimization.
+To solve the problems I use metaheuristic algorithms such as ant colony optimization and iterative local search.
+The objective function can be individually specified for each dataset to ensure a high degree of flexibility.
+Multiple versions of the E-VRP are supported, for example with time-windows and multiple depots.
+To display the results dash was used to create an interactive dashboard.
+If coordinates or addresses are supplied real-world data will be used to compute fuel consumption and travel time.
+The exact path to be chosen can thereafter be plotted on a street map.
+The framework is written in python using libraries such as numpy, pandas and numba.

  <span style="font-size: 16px; line-height: normal;">